Cyber-Duck/Front-end-build-system/README.md

 **Requirements**: You must have at least Node.js 5.0 installed, as many of the packages use JS Promises not available on older versions of Node, and Gulp 3.9.1 installed globally on your system, any other version will throw a mismatch error with local Gulp.

 To install, just select your project type and copy/rename the `package.json` file and `Gulpfile.js` to the public root of your application, and update the `config` object where required.
 Once all variables are updated, navigate to the public folder of the project and run `npm install` to download all the packages.
 It may take a few minutes.
+Remember to update the `package.json` file with your project details, as these are being used in the banner for the JS file.

 Note that for CSS authoring, autoprefixer is installed by default and configured for 2 latest browser versions, so no prefixes or prefix mixins are required.
 Check [autoprefixer documentation](https://github.com/postcss/autoprefixer) to modify the support for older browsers.